computing-mq/mlrg/README.md

 [Department of Computing](http://comp.mq.edu.au), [Macquarie University](https://www.mq.edu.au/) (although we've only set up this github page in 2018).

-In 2020, we'll be meeting on Monday afternoons 3.00-4.30pm in a new
+In 2020, we'll be meeting on Mondays in a new
 location: 4 Research Park Drive (the BD building), room 221.
 The room is on your right as you come out of the lift on level 2, is bright red, and has a sign saying "Jan Hext room".
 As always, anyone is welcome to come along.

+Our regular time is Mondays 3.00-4.30, but until 8 June 2020 we'll temporarily be shifting to Mondays 11.00-12.30.

 In a change from 2019, we'll be meeting every week, having merged back with the [Image
 Analysis Reading Group](https://computing-mq.github.io/iarg/).